-1. Students will competently perform routine clinical laboratory tests.
+1. Students will competently and safely collect appropriate specimens and perform routine clinical laboratory tests.

-Program Level Student Learning Outcomes
+Program Level Student Learning Objectives for Program Learning Outcome #1

-- MLT students will perform laboratory test procedures accurately and efficiently. - MLT students will analyze diverse types of information to choose an appropriate course of action in order to perform laboratory tests and solve problems accurately and efficiently. - 2.
+- 1.1.
+MLT students will perform laboratory test procedures accurately and efficiently. - 1.2.
+MLT students will perform basic venipuncture techniques to collect appropriate blood specimens needed for analysis. - 1.3.
+MLT students will apply knowledge to analyze diverse types of information to choose an appropriate course of action in order to effectively collect or process specimens. - 1.4.
+MLT students will apply knowledge to analyze diverse types of information to choose an appropriate course of action in order to effectively analyze and interpret results. - 1.5.
+MLT students will demonstrate proper safety practices while performing procedures or collecting specimens. - 2.
 Students will possess the professional attitudes and behaviors critical to being a valued member of the healthcare/workplace team.

-Program Level Student Learning Outcomes
+Program Level Student Learning Objectives for Learning Outcomes #2

-- MLT students will communicate effectively using professional interpersonal skills resulting in successful interactions with colleagues and patients. - MLT students will behave in a manner consistent with the standards of the laboratory profession. - MLT students will describe the importance of continuing education in lifelong learning and in obtaining and maintaining professional credentialing.
+- 2.1.
+MLT students will communicate effectively using professional interpersonal skills resulting in successful interactions with colleagues and patients. - 2.2.
+MLT students will behave in a manner consistent with the standards of the laboratory profession. - 2.3.
+MLT students will describe the importance of continuing education in lifelong learning and in obtaining and maintaining professional credentialing.